Chevron left

 Four forces are now shaping Murban’s demand and supply fundamentals, and in turn impacting the Dubai benchmark:

-1. The Ruwais Crude Flexibility Project (CPF): The project, which was completed at the end of last year, aims to free up Murban volumes that were previously feeding the refinery for exports, by replacing it with more medium sour grades such as Upper Zakum.
-But the resulting boost in Murban exports, has pressed its values to parity or below medium sour grades, with Asian demand for the grade finely balanced
+1. The Ruwais Crude Flexibility Project (CFP): The project, which was completed at the end of last year, aims to free up Murban volumes that were previously feeding the refinery for exports, by replacing it with more medium sour grades such as Upper Zakum.
+But the resulting boost in Murban exports, has pressured its values to parity or below medium sour grades, amid finely balanced demand for the grade in Asia

 2. Competition from WTI exports: The flow of US crude into Asia since 2016, especially WTI Midland, has created more competition for Murban, especially in north Asia.
 A lack of expansion in US refining capacity, and Europe’s inability to take additional WTI Midland exports from the US, despite growing WTI Midland production, forces unsold barrels to arrive at the shores of Asia and price to clear.
-The competition between the two grades weighs on Murban values, especially when freight rates favour arbitrage flows from the US Gulf
+At times when freight rates favour arbitrage flows from the US Gulf, the competition between the two grades weighs on Murban values

-3. Fading gasoline demand in the east: The increasing electrification of the private car fleet, especially in China, at the time when more refining capacity is set to come online in the next 2-3 years, is another reason why values for lighter crude such as Murban have been under pressure.
-Asia is likely to witness a surplus of gasoline regionally, a glut that won’t have a natural outlet as gasoline demand in other consuming regions also falters, capping gasoline refining margins in Asia and limiting demand for crude grades with higher light end yields such as Murban
+3. Fading gasoline demand in the east: The increasing electrification of the private car fleet, especially in China, at the time when more refining capacity is set to come online in the next 2-3 years, will have implications for crude demand in general, but could weigh more heavily on lighter gradessuch as Murban which yield more light end products such as naphtha.
+Asia is likely to witness a surplus regionally, capping gasoline refining margins in the region

 New Realities of the US Crude Market